maple24/Notes/Python/README.md

 # The poll() method will return exit code if completed, or None if the process is still running
 process.poll()

+# main process will wait the subprocess done, you can use communicate either, it has wait at the end
+process.wait()
 ```

 ## thread